Non-Conference Education

 This class will be presented online.
 Learn the fundamentals of financing public projects in the "Issuing Bonds 101" class, designed to guide you through the steps necessary to issue debt for your community’s needs.
 This practical session will simplify the bond issuance process, offering a clear roadmap for securing funding for public projects.
 Dave Trageser from DA Davidson and Stacie Amasaki from Foster Garvey will walk you through everything from initial planning to the final sale, providing valuable insights and answering your questions along the way.
 Whether you're new to bond issuance or looking to refresh your knowledge, this class is an essential resource for anyone involved in public project financing.
 Sign up now to build your expertise!

-Property Tax Essentials
+Property Tax Essentials for Public Entities

 Indirect Cost Allocation Plan